bemson/salt/README.md

 Load Flow like any other external JavaScript file.

-The Flow source code (located at "src/flow.js") requires the [GSet library](http://github.com/bemson/GSet/).
+The uncompressed source code, in "src/flow.js", requires the [GSet library](http://github.com/bemson/GSet/).

 ## USAGE